 The tour ends after breakfast.
 Departure.

-Tour Details — wine tour to the Southern Rhone Valley and Châteauneuf-du-Pape
+Tour Details — Southern Rhone Valley Wine Tour

 Included in the price:

-- 4 hotel nights, double occupancy, including breakfast, good quality mid-range European style hotel:
+- 4 hotel nights, double occupancy, including breakfast, good quality mid-range European style hotel

 - 3 gastronomic multi-course lunches including prestigious wines, at wineries or local typical restaurants